12 Signs Your Workplace Is Toxic

 You feel like you could get fired at any minute

 Some workplaces are characterized by high levels of uncertainty, high turnover, and constant change, which often make employees feel fearful and anxious, explains Jerry O’Keefe, national director for Employee Assistance Programs at Kaiser Permanente.
 However, this is not necessarily normal—or healthy.
 “Persistent worrying about situations that are out of your control can cause long-term physical and emotional distress,” he says.
 “Staying or becoming resilient is the best way to weather challenging times in our lives, as doing so focuses your energy on the things you can control and that keep you healthy, like eating right, exercising, sleeping well, and taking care of your emotional health and well-being.”
+If you do feel like you’re going to be fired at any moment, career cushioning may help some anxiety.
 These are the signs you can’t trust your boss.

 You’re never truly out of office